 My Journey With Hallucinations

 I left OW after 15 months.
 Yes, I took it all during this period, what seemed like an excruciatingly long time.
 Initially, I had planned to leave it in 6 months but I decided against it when the time came.
-I did not want to ruin my CV, having already had a track record of leaving a couple of jobs in 6 months – all due to financial constraints of the company.
+I did not want to ruin my CV, having already had a track record of leaving a couple of jobs in 6 months – all due to the financial constraints of the company.
 But it still affected my CV.
 However, this decision I regret.
 And I regret it severely.
 Because it snowballed into a mental health issue.

 I worked with a dedicated therapist and a psychologist.
 I stopped seeking therapy after a few months, having noticed concrete results.
-I am in the last leg of medical treatment with just 3 more months to go, like the doctor said.
+I am in the last leg of medical treatment with just 3 more months to go, as the doctor said.

 Why My Anxiety & Anger Surfaced

-Having exposed just a tip of the iceberg, I carry on with life merrily and strive to #BeALittleMore, although the pain is yet to heal entirely.
+Having exposed just the tip of the iceberg, I carry on with life merrily and strive to #BeALittleMore, although the pain is yet to heal entirely.
 I give myself a pat on my back for doing fairly well against the odds.

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!